centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/introduction.md

 Centreon offers a vast array of monitoring connectors ready for use to monitor all sorts of equipments and our catalog grows every month.

-> Issues with a connector?
-Check out our [troubleshooting guide](../how-to-guides/troubleshooting-plugins.md).

 ## Where can I find connectors supported by Centreon?